Linearly Bounded Conjugator Property for Mapping Class Groups: Preliminaries

-For the rest of the paper, we will fix the following set of constants.
-Let $N$ be the constant of \lemref{lemOrderBound}.
 Let $M_0$ be the constant of \thmref{thmBGI}.
 Let $L_0$ be the constant of \thmref{thmDF}.
 Let $M_1$ and $M_2$ be the constants coming from \lemref{lemLargeLink}.
 We will also fix one constant $M_3$ for \lemref{lem3lip}, \lemref{lemCleanMarking}, Equation \eqref{eqInduced}, \lemref{lemMarkingExtension}, and \lemref{lemTriangle}.
 We may assume $M_1 \ge M_2, M_3$.
 In addition, since up to homeomorphism there are only finitely many subsurfaces of \s, we can choose a hyperbolicity constant $\delta$ which works for all $\mathcal{C}(Z)$, $Z \subseteq \s$.